 Athens overwhelmed us.
 We stepped out of the metro system into Plateia Syntagma, astounded by sunlight, crowds pushing past us to get into the dark subway, men selling chestnuts from carts, and the stink of traffic.
 Although the city was

 renovated, and public transit improved for the 2004 Olympics, Athens remains a sprawling metropolis full of ancient energy.
 Many visitors merely catch a glimpse of the Parthenon before jetting off to the islands.
 But getting down and dirty with Athens is a unique chance to explore not a vacation idyll, but a vigorous, changing European city.
+There is so much to do, that you could easily spend 3 days in Athens, but even 5 days in Athens won’t leave you bored.

 On foot, Athens is surprisingly navigable.
 By avoiding the traffic jams and taxi fares, we enjoyed a leisurely pace, and came face to face with the sights and sounds of modern Greek life.
 We were staying in the budget-oriented Student and Traveller’s Inn, a clean, well-lit place in the midst of Athens’ chaos.
 The pedestrian streets in Plaka, the tourist district that housed our hotel, were filled with cafés and art shops rather than horn-tooting taxis.
 We began by strolling through Plaka, stopping at the Museum of Folk Art on Kydathineon Street.
 This lovely little museum houses displays of pottery, fabric arts, and other traditional crafts.